chases2/ahab-sturdy-pancake/README.md

 - A project to put all this in.
 My example is `slchase-canary`, which you will need to replace.
 - A kubernetes cluster to put all these workloads in
 - A topic, "ahab"
-- Two to Four subscriptions:
+- Two subscriptions:
   - "ahab.stream-1" is a default subscription with default settings.
   - "ahab.once-stream-1" is a subscription with "Exactly once delivery" enabled.
 Other settings are default
     - Note: by default, the "Ack Deadline" is increased from 10s -> 60s when enable exactly-once delivery.

-Note: Other subscriptions are used for the variants in this repo; ex: "ahab.stream-21" and "ahab.once-stream-21" for the Java 21 variant.
-This allows you to run them in parallel and compare.
+  - Other subscriptions are used for the variants in this repo; ex: "ahab.stream-21" and "ahab.once-stream-21" for the Java 21 variant.
+This lets you to run them in parallel and compare.

 Then, you should be able to deploy the publisher by running "skaffold run" in the "ahab-publisher" directory.
 This publisher exists to publish messages; it is not part of the queue setup.